ledollabea/to-do-app/README.md

-# to-do-app
-A simple To do app.
+A simple to-do list application with React.JS and Vite.